-Project Servator aims to deter, detect and disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.
+Project Servator is a policing tactic which aims to disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.

 Our Project Servator deployments are highly visible and unpredictable and can happen at any time, anywhere.
 They are comprised of specially trained uniformed and plain clothes officers.